brooklynrail/handbook/_pages/events/eventbrite-nse-1.md

 ---
-title: Eventbrite (NSE)
+title: Eventbrite (Events held over Zoom)
-summary: Template for "How Will This Work" text for the New Social Environment Events held over ZOOM
+summary: Template for "How Will This Work" text for Events held over ZOOM
 order: 1
 ---
 **Join our ZOOM:**